gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 Additionally, Kubernetes service account can be overwritten on `.gitlab-ci.yml` file, by using the variable `KUBERNETES_SERVICE_ACCOUNT_OVERWRITE`.

-This approach allow you to specify a service account that is attached to the namespace, usefull when dealing with complex RBAC configurations.
+This approach allow you to specify a service account that is attached to the namespace, useful when dealing with complex RBAC configurations.
 ``` yaml
 variables: